kunerd/jpaillier/README.md

 =========
 [![Build Status](https://travis-ci.org/kunerd/jpaillier.png?branch=master)](https://travis-ci.org/kunerd/jpaillier)

-A Java implementation of Paillier cryptosystem.
+A Java implementation of the Paillier cryptosystem.

-This library is developed as part of the research project CoPPDA (Corporate Privacy Preserving Data Analysis, http://www.enterprise-application-development.org/projects/coppda.html).
-There it is used for the implementation of different privacy preserving data minin methods.
+This library was developed as part of the research project CoPPDA (Corporate Privacy Preserving Data Analysis, http://www.enterprise-application-development.org/projects/coppda.html).
+To see it in action have a look at [ppid3](https://github.com/kunerd/ppid3) where it is used to implement a privacy preserving ID3 decision tree generation algorithm.

-WARNING: This library is developed for research, also it is in an early state and therefor NOT production ready.
+**WARNING: This library was developed for research only and is by no means implemented in a cryptographically secure way.**

 Usage
 -----